fugu-chop/launch_school/rb130_ruby_foundations/lesson_1/1_closures_and_blocks.md

 say("hi there") do
   system 'clear'
 end
-# clears screen first, then outputs "> hi there"
+# clears screen first, then outputs "> hi there", then returns nil
 ```
 1. Execution starts at method invocation, on line 8.
 The `say` method is invoked with two arguments: a string and a block (the block is an __implicit parameter and not part of the method definition__).
+The block itself __doesn't__ need to take an argument to be classified as a block.
 2. Execution goes to line 2, where the method local variable `words` is assigned the string `"hi there"`.
 The __block is passed in implicitly, without being assigned to a variable__.
 3. Execution continues into the first line of the method implementation, line 3, which immediately yields to the block.
 4. The block, line 9, is now executed, which clears the screen.